Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu-LAMP.md

 # Possible errors

 You may get errors when calling your newly created vhost in the browser, like
 <pre>http://github.com/BadMinus/devise.git (at master) is not checked out.
-Please run `bundle install` (Bundler::GitError)</pre>
+Please run `bundle install` (Bundler::GitError)</pre> .

-a simple
+A simple
 <pre>
 sudo bundle install devise.git
 </pre>
-should do the trick
+should do the trick.

-also be sure, that your installation is accessible for the apache user. just do a
+Also be sure, that your installation is accessible for the apache user. just do a
 <pre>
 sudo chown -R www-data:www-data /you/diaspora/installation